yrazor/Robot-Tour/README.md

-Science Olympiad Robot Tour
+Science Olympiad Build Code

-Todo:
-- Stop the robot when its close to a wall using sensors.
-- Test movement and sensor accuracy
-- make a mock arena to drive on and try preprogramming.
+ev.ino for electric vehicle, rest of the tree for robot tour